Baldessar/BossaBox-Backend/README.md

 ## How to use

-    First of all, download the project and run `Insira o código`
+    First of all, download the project and run `npm install`

 BossaBox Back-end test